-- The USB cable is correctly plugged in at both ends, and that the cable or connectors are not damaged in any way, - The Clarett USB interface is turned on.
+- that the Thunderbolt cable is correctly plugged in at both ends, and that the cable or connectors are not damaged in any way, - that the Clarett interface is turned on.

-The green Sync 'LED' at the screen top left should be illuminated; this confirms that the Clarett USB device is locked to a valid clock source.
+The green Sync 'LED' at the screen top left should be illuminated; this confirms that the Clarett device is locked to a valid clock source.
 See page 29 for further information.